Blosc/blogsite/posts/openzl-plugin.rst

 Conclusions
 -----------

 C-Blosc2's ability to support dynamically loaded plugins allows the library to grow in features without increasing the size and complexity of the library itself.
 For more information about user-defined plugins, refer to this `blog entry <https://www.blosc.org/posts/registering-plugins/>`_.
-We have put this to work to offer linkage with the rather complex OpenZL library with a relatviely rapid turnaround from design to prototype to full release in around a month.
+We have put this to work to offer linkage with the rather complex OpenZL library with a relatively rapid turnaround from design to prototype to full release in around a month.
 This is thanks to prior hard work by open source contributors from Blosc but naturally also OpenZL - many thanks to all!

 If you find our work useful and valuable, we would be grateful if you could support us by `making a donation <https://www.blosc.org/pages/donate/>`_.
 Your contribution will help us continue to develop and improve Blosc packages, making them more accessible and useful for everyone.
 Our team is committed to creating high-quality and efficient software, and your support will help us to achieve this goal.